 The Fund Manager is responsible for the overall management of the Fund's activities.
-The Fund Manager can also enter into arrangements with other institutions for the provision of investment, custody or other administrative services on behalf of the Fund.
-The Fund pays the Fund Manager a management fee calculated at an annual rate of 1.75% per annum calculated on the total assets value at each valuation date.
-The fee is intended to compensate the Fund Manager for administration of the Fund.
+The Fund Manager can also enter into arrangements with other institutions for the provision of investment, registrar or other administrative services on behalf of the Fund.

 The Fund has appointed Al Bilad Investment Company (the "Custodian") to act as its custodian.
+The fees of the Custodian are paid by the Fund.